 The example here is from the first episode of Series 2 of The Saint, titled “The Fellow Traveller”, which aired September 1963.
-The fabric has a narrow-spaced pinstripe, with about three stripes to the inch, and Moore had a few other similarly striped suits throughout The Saint.
-Black-and-white television means that it’s impossible to know the colour, but considering how dark this suit is I would guess navy rather than charcoal.
+The fabric has a narrow-spaced grey chalkstripe, with about three stripes to the inch, and Moore had a few other similarly striped suits throughout The Saint.
+Black-and-white television means that it’s impossible to know the colour, but it’s either navy or charcoal.
 This suit has jetted pockets, three-button cuffs and no vent.
-We don’t see much of the trousers, but most of the trousers in the series have a darted front with frogmouth pockets.
+The trousers have a darted front with frogmouth pockets.
+They are worn with a belt and have tapered legs with plain hems.

 The shirt has a spread collar and double cuffs.
 I would guess that the shirt’s colour is cream.
 It’s not bright enough to be white, and light blue would turn out more grey in black-and-white.
 Templar’s narrow satin tie is tied with a four-in-hand knot.
 I won’t even attempt to guess the colour, so just use your imagination.
 Templar also wears a pocket handkerchief, stuffed in with two corners sticking out.
 This blog will cover more suits worn in The Saint in the future.